Chapter Thirteen - One Answer

 Seo Kyung pressed play on the movie, not bothering to ask about Jongin’s choice.
 She stopped worrying about Jongin’s random choice of movies years ago.
 She figured that he just didn’t care what they watched on their movie nights, it was really just an excuse to sit and eat junk food and talk about how bad a movie was for two and a half hours.
 Seo Kyung had stopped caring about the movie choices ages ago herself.
 It was entirely up to Jongin.

 Jongin lost track of the plot of the movie ages ago.
-Jongin was more focussed on the unbearably salty popcorn Seo Kyung decided to shove into from time to time.
+Jongin was more focussed on the unbearably salty popcorn Seo Kyung decided to shove into his mouth from time to time.
 He never really had to move his hand from its spot on her waist since she did all the hard work for him.
 Instead, he took to playing with the hem of her shirt, the pads of his fingers occasionally grazing her skin.
 She either didn’t notice or didn’t care because she made no move to move away from his touch or get him to stop.